 China and India have demonstrated their capability in good manufacturing practice (GMP) manufacture of small molecule drugs for decades.
 But production of biological therapeutics has, until recently, not been done to GMP standards due to the greater complexity of bioproduction and the need for highly trained staff, regulatory expertise, and quality management systems.

 Innovations in biopharmaceutical and sterile pharmaceutical equipment design and operation are proving their potential to reduce contamination during routine manufacturing.
 Based on the concept of “closed systems,” these improvements isolate the process from both the surrounding environment and operators.
 They also lessen the importance of facility design as a source of contamination and enable more efficient site layouts with reduced environmental control requirements.

 Each year, ISPE celebrates innovations and advances in pharmaceutical manufacturing technology with its Facility of the Year Awards (FOYA) program.
-This year’s nine category winners and honorable mentions range from industry giants with hundreds of years of history to relatively new enterprises....
+This year, we added a new category, Social Impact, to recognize companies that developed new standards and practices to prevent drug shortages and...

 2020 ISPE Annual Meeting & Expo: Driving the Future of Pharma

 The 2020 ISPE Annual Meeting & Expo will be ISPE’s first completely virtual Annual Meeting.
 As always, there will be great learning and networking opportunities—in fact, the digital...

 The 2020 ISPE Annual Meeting & Expo will be ISPE’s first completely virtual Annual Meeting.
 As always, there will be great learning and networking opportunities—in fact, the digital format offers greater flexibility for attendees.